cbourke/ComputerScienceI/documents/syllabus.md

 learning for you.

 That said, these tools *can* provide a meaningful learning experience if they are properly filtered.
-For that reason, we have enabled (and paid for) access to a *version* of ChatGPT that you *are allowed* to use.
-This version has been designed to *not* provide substantial code or *too much* help that would violate academic integrity.
-The application is called CodeHelp and is available at <https://codehelp.app/>.
-Your instructor will provide a (free) sign up link.
+For that reason, we will be allowing the use of the built-in "Rubber Duck" debugger chat bot in the CS50 IDE.
+It has been configured so that it won't provide code directly but you can ask it questions to understand your code and/or resolve problems.

 ## Communication & Getting Help